Asek90/GithubRestApi/README.md

 # GithubRestApi
-Projekt GitHubRestApi jest aplikacją w Javie, która korzysta z interfejsu API GitHuba w celu pobrania informacji o repozytoriach na podstawie nazwy użytkownika.
-Projekt wykorzystuje framework Spring Boot do implementacji REST API, które zwraca nazwy repozytoriów, właścicieli oraz identyfikatory commitów.
-Po uruchomieniu, aplikacja będzie dostępna na adresie localhost:8080.
+Project GitHubRestApi is a Java application that utilizes the GitHub API to retrieve information about repositories based on a username.
+The project employs the Spring Boot framework to implement a REST API, which returns repository names, owners, and commit identifiers.
+Once launched, the application will be accessible at the address localhost:8080.

-# Użycie API
+# API Usage
-Pobieranie informacji o repozytoriach użytkownika
+Retrieving information about user repositories

-Aby pobrać informacje o repozytoriach na podstawie nazwy użytkownika, wykonaj zapytanie GET na endpoint localhost:8080/repositories/{username}, gdzie {username} to nazwa użytkownika na GitHubie.
+To retrieve information about repositories based on a username, make a GET request to the endpoint localhost:8080/repositories/{username}, where {username} is the GitHub username.

-Przykład zapytania HTTP: GET /repositories/{username}
+Example HTTP request: GET /repositories/{username}